PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 13:54:45
+Last updated: 2024-04-02 13:56:28
-Random Quote: Accept the challenges so that you can feel the exhilaration of victory. - George S. Patton
+Random Quote: One should not hurt others if one loves oneself. - The Buddha